-Non-fungible tokens, or NFTs are another example of the fast-paced change in the industry.
-In this guide we explore what they, how they work, and how they're being used.
+Non-fungible tokens (NFTs) are another example of the fast-paced change in the industry.
+In this guide we explore what they are, how they work, and how they're being used.

 What are non-fungible tokens?

-Non-fungible tokens are not divisible, in the same way as you cannot send someone part of a concert ticket.
+Non-fungible tokens are not divisible, in the same way that you cannot send someone part of a concert ticket.
 Part of a concert ticket wouldn’t be worth anything on its own and would not be redeemable.

 Did you know?

 In late 2018, one player was so desperate to move to a "better location" in the virtual game Decentraland that they were ready to say goodbye to 2,800,000 MANA in order to purchase a land piece in-game.
-At the time of the deal, that was equivalent to over Ξ1000 or $215,200.
+At the time of the deal, that was equivalent to over $215,200.

 What makes NFTs so special?

-Non-fungible tokens have unique attributes, they are usually linked to a specific asset.
+Non-fungible tokens have unique attributes; they are usually linked to a specific asset.
 They can be used to prove the ownership of digital items like game skins right through to the ownership of physical assets.

 Other tokens are fungible, in the same way as coins or banknotes.
 Fungible tokens are identical, they have the same attributes and value when exchanged.

 As well as for crypto-collectibles like CryptoKitties, non-fungible tokens can be used for digital assets that need to be differentiated from each other in order to prove their value, or scarcity.
 They can represent everything from virtual land parcels to artworks, to ownership licenses.